Dollhouse (TV series): Critical response

-Season one of Dollhouse had mixed reviews, with Metacritic giving it a rating of 57 out of a possible 100.
-On Rotten Tomatoes, the first season has an approval rating of 62% based on 53 reviews with an average score of 6.34/10.
+Season one of Dollhouse had mixed reviews, with Metacritic giving it a rating of 57 out of 100 based on 28 reviews.
+On Rotten Tomatoes, the first season has an approval rating of 63% based on 52 reviews with an average score of 6.4/10.
 The website's critical consensus reads, "Joss Whedon's provocative procedural poses troubling questions about autonomy and consciousness, but repeatedly hitting the reset button on Eliza Dushku's character makes Dollhouse feel dispiritingly empty."

 Ellen Gray of the Philadelphia Daily News gave a positive review, remarking that "Dollhouse is less about the ninja kicks and witty banter than it is about instant transformations, and about making the audience care about a character who's likely to behave differently every time we see her.
 That Dushku mostly pulls this off is a happy surprise, as is Dollhouse, which has survived Firefly-like trials of its own to get this far."
 Salon reviewer Heather Havrilesky was also positive, commenting that the show's combination of mystery, sly dialogue, and steady flow of action results in a "provocative, bubbly new drama that looks as promising as anything to hit the small screen over the course of the past year."

 Alternately, Tom Shales of The Washington Post wrote that the premise was "admittedly intriguing", but described the series as a "pretentious and risible jumble" and that Echo did not "inspire much concern or interest in the audience".
 He commented that the actors seemed to struggle due to the decor being so "outlandish", stating that it "simply isn't worth the trouble".
 Brian Lowry of Variety also wrote "Dushku's grasp of this vague, personality-changing character is a bit of a muddle.
 What's left, then, is a series with a hollow center that doesn't initially make you care about its mentally malleable protagonist."
 Robert Bianco of USA Today had a more nonchalant view of the series, describing Dollhouse as not boring or ordinary, and that the result is a show "that Joss Whedon's most devoted fans will debate and embrace, and a mass audience just won't get".